UL-FRI-NLP-Course/ul-fri-nlp-course-project-2025-2026-antlr/README.md

 ```

 you are ready to go.
-Open a new **local* terminal on your machine and copy the tunnel command *from the logs*:
+Open a new *local* terminal on your machine and copy the tunnel command *from the logs*:
 ```bash
 ssh -L 8080:wnNodeNumber.arnes.si:8080 username@hpc-login.arnes.si  # Make sure to copy command from the log, not from here!
 ```
 If you are using Windows, you can use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [MobaXterm](https://mobaxterm.mobatek.net/) to create the tunnel.

 After that command navigate to http://localhost:8080 to access the chatbot interface (make sure that uvicorn server has started on the HPC).

+> Note: if you'd like to run this on your own machine (experimental), please install `apptainer`,
+then run `./run.sh`.
+You don't need to open a tunnel to connect to localhost then.

 [Zaslonski_video_20260428_180534.webm](https://github.com/user-attachments/assets/f1a1b2a2-4ad5-4d21-a416-f5881379a9d8)